Conference "Laser phlebology 2018", 24.05.2018., St. Petersburg (Russian speakers)

 At the moment, EVLO and RFO are the best methods for eliminating insolvent venous veins, and the exchange of experience to eliminate personal errors is more effective than scientific research, since the principal issues are resolved.

-Reports Rosukhovsky DA (St. Petersburg)
+D.A.
+Rosukhovsky reports.
+(St. Petersburg)

 - The effect of a transcutaneous laser (Nd: YAG with a wavelength of 1064 nm).